Yoast/yoast-seo-granular-control/readme.md

 # Yoast SEO

-## Welcome to the Granular Control for Yoast SEO GitHub repository
+## Welcome to the Yoast SEO: Granular Control GitHub repository

-## Want to contribute to Granular Control for Yoast SEO?
+## Want to contribute to Yoast SEO: Granular Control?

 ### Prerequisites